-Funder Purpose Amount MSD via NCIWR Direct services to family and whanau. \$160,000 Lotteries Community Fund This grant went towards the salaries of our Manager and a Community Social Worker/Women's Advocate. \$60,000 Wellington City Council We have a 3 year partner contract with the WCC to deliver services to our community.
-This was put towards the salaries of our paid Social Workers/Community Advocates. \$35,630 Lion Foundation Counselling \$5,000 Wellington City Council Betty Campbell Grant Funding towards office rent costs \$10,000 COGS - Community Organisation Grants This funding was granted towards a Community Social Worker/Women's Advocate salary. \$9,625 Graeme Eskrigge Trust Funding for in-house counselling \$1,075 Children's Foundation Fresh fruit, dairy, vegetable and general grocery supplies for women and children in our service. \$3,000 John Illot Trust Funding for in-house counselling \$1,000 Margaret and Winton Bear Trust Funding for child advocate salary \$3,000 John Mitchell McLachlan Fund For Farisha \$2,500 Ministers Discretionary Fund \$10,454 Four Winds Foundation Counselling \$3,000 CH Izard Bequest Counselling \$3,500 KPMG Business Women's Dinner Donations raised for Wellington Women's Refuge & Te Whare Rokiroki \$2548.
+Funder Purpose Amount MSD via NCIWR Direct services to family and whanau. \$160,000 Lotteries Community Fund This grant went towards the salaries of our Manager and a Community Social Worker/Women's Advocate. \$50,000 Wellington City Council We have a 3 year partner contract with the WCC to deliver services to our community.
+This was put towards the salaries of our paid Social Workers/Community Advocates. \$35,630 Lion Foundation Counselling \$8,000 Wellington City Council Betty Campbell Grant Funding towards office rent costs \$10,000 COGS - Community Organisation Grants This funding was granted towards a Community Social Worker/Women's Advocate salary. \$5,750 Graeme Eskrigge Trust Funding for in-house counselling \$1,075 Children's Foundation Fresh fruit, dairy, vegetable and general grocery supplies for women and children in our service. \$3,000 Z 'Good in the Hood' General Donation \$1,783 Margaret and Winton Bear Trust Funding for child advocate salary \$5,000 Nikau Foundation Funding for Staff Training \$3,000